jddunn/frame/README.md

 - ~~Refine sentence / new line tokenization~~ (DONE)

-- Add new section where users can see summarizations and ask questions by groups of entries (like searching entries with related tags, or searching an entry and its sub-entries)
+- ~~Add new section where users can see summarizations and ask questions by groups of entries (like searching entries with related tags, or searching an entry and its sub-entries)~~ (DONE)

 - Add in visual themes and switcher options